 Menu Feature Description USER INDICATORS Set Levels The "SET LEVELS" menu allows the user to define indicator notification conditions for open and close torque, open and close final position, open and close speed, vibration and the service indicators.
 Open Torque The "OPEN" and "CLOSE TORQUE" indicator menus allow the user to customize alarms to notify when the torque to Close Torque open or close the actuator has exceeded an allowed deviation above or below a defined torque value.
-Open Final Pos The "OPEN" and "CLOSE FINAL POSITION" indicator menus allow the user to customize alarms to notify when the final Close Final Pos turns.
+Open Final Pos The "OPEN" and "CLOSE FINAL POSITION" indicator menus allow the user to customize alarms to notify when the final seat position has deviated from the saved final seat position.
+Position deviation values are shown in units of drive sleeve turns.
 The final seat position must also be saved from the open and close final position menus.
-Vibration The "VIBRATION" indicator menus allow the user to customize alarms to notify when a vibration experienced by the actuator has deviated from an accepted value, or when a vibration experienced by the actuator has exceeded an accepted settle time.
+Close Final Pos Vibration The "VIBRATION" indicator menus allow the user to customize alarms to notify when a vibration experienced by the actuator has deviated from an accepted value, or when a vibration experienced by the actuator has exceeded an accepted settle time.
 Service Indicators The "SERVICE INDICATORS" menus allow the user to customize alarms to notify when the motor temperature, starts/hr, drive sleeve turns, motor starts in the open and close directions, service interval and modulating setpoint hunting have exceeded an accepted value.
 Enable Indicators The "ENABLE INDICATORS" menu allows the user to select which indicators are active.
 View Indicators The "VIEW INDICATORS" menus allow the user to view time and date stamped details about the active indicators.
-Clear User Indicators The "CLEAR USER INDICATORS" option allows the user to clear all unit-recorded indicators.
-Note: This must be done locally each time there is a user indicator trip in order to ensure the failed condition is properly analyzed and acknowledged.
+Clear User The "CLEAR USER INDICATORS" option allows the user to clear all unit-recorded indicators.
+Indicators Note: This must be done locally each time there is a user indicator trip in order to ensure the failed condition is properly analyzed and acknowledged.